 Please wait until you've heard from us regarding a submission before submitting additional work and submit no more than twice per submissions period.

 We normally respond within six months.
 We ask that you do not query until at least six months have passed.

-The Southern Review pays $25 per printed page with a maximum payment of $200 for prose and $125 for poetry, plus two copies of the issue in which the work appears and a one-year subscription to The Southern Review.
+The Southern Review pays $25 per printed page with a maximum payment of $200, plus two copies of the issue in which the work appears and a one-year subscription to The Southern Review.